gnolang/gno/bak/classic/docs/events/README.md

 TODO: insert documenttion on this after it is written.

-For filtering events, instead of employing the custom query language as in Tendermint/Core, we will employ a limited subset of Go expression languages.
+For filtering events, instead of employing the custom query language as in Tendermint/Core, we will employ a limited subset of Go expression langauges.
 The event object is also much simplified as compared to Tendermint/Classic's event+object+attributes model, and leverages go-amino-x to allow arbitrary Go structures to serve as an event.